The City is one of many agencies that provide services to those experiencing homelessness in our community.

 Built for Zero Summary

 The State has now engaged an organization called Community Solutions to begin a methodology called Built for Zero which seeks to collect ‘hub’ data using the data system called HMIS (homelessness management information system).
-The goal is to look at the data as a community, to have a by-name list of people experiencing homelessness, and to know each individuals’ strengths and barriers.
+The goal is to look at the data as a community, to have a by-name list of people experiencing homelessness (click here to see scorecard), and to know each individuals’ strengths and barriers.
 Using the data, community providers will work to address barriers and secure stable housing.

 Community Funding Support

-City provided financial support from 2020 to current for the following agencies:
+City provided financial support from 2020 to 2022 for the following agencies:

 Shelter Plus Care